The Early Years

 When I was a teenager, my Uncle gave me a Super 8 movie camera and helped launch my love for making movies.

 For my first film, I animated Lego figures for an outer space adventure (Way ahead of you, Lego movies!).
 For one of the scenes, I created mountains of snow for an ice planet using a hundred pounds of flour.
-My mother would’ve appreciated my cleverness if it hadn’t drifted into our ventilation system and spread a film of flour across everything in the house.
+My mother would’ve appreciated my cleverness if the flour hadn’t drifted into our ventilation system and spread a film across everything in the house.
 Creativity has its costs.

 My movies ballooned in size and scope until I filmed a feature length film and premiered it my senior year of high school.
 The local newspaper announced, “Move Over Spielberg, Here Comes Allen!”
 No pressure there.